 Seriously perfume powered, Hyacinths are one of the most fragrant of all the spring bulbs.
 Combined with their dynamo colours, they really are something special.
 They are so wonderful that it is a shame not to plant a few each spring!

-When you plant your Hyacinths, it is a good idea to put there where you can enjoy their heady scent; such as along a pathway, in a window box or by your favourite garden chair.
+When you plant your Hyacinths, it is a good idea to put them somewhere you can enjoy their heady scent; such as along a pathway, in a window box or by your favourite garden chair.
 In pots you can even bring them indoors to enjoy the delicious fragrance.

-Plant Hyacinths 10-15cm deep in humus rich, moist, well drained soil.
-Plant the bulbs pointy end up then water in.
+Plant your Hyacinths 10-15cm deep with the pointy end up, then water in.
 When planting Hyacinth bulbs it is a good idea to wear gloves as the bulbs have a natural defence in the fragile skin that flakes off the dry bulb.
-This can irritate sensitive skin and cause itching, resist the urge to itch if you are affected and simply wash with warm soapy water.
+These flakes can irritate sensitive skin and cause itching, try to resist the urge to itch if you are affected and simply wash with warm soapy water.

 If you are planting your Hyacinths in pots, plant them so the bulbs are almost touching, this will create a nice, dense display.
-After planting, position the pot so it is in a shaded spot initially (for around 8 weeks or so).
-As well as reducing water loss from pots this allows the flower heads to develop slowly so they don`t grow too quickly and flop, or emerge only part way from the foliage.
+You can plant small bulb such as Spring Star Flowers or annuals such as Pansies on top and the bulbs will push through.
+After planting, position the pot so it is in a cool, shaded spot (for around the first eight weeks or so).
+As well as reducing water loss from pots this allows the flower heads to develop slowly, so they don`t grow too quickly and flop, or emerge only part way from the foliage.
 As the buds emerge, move them into a lightly shaded area, gradually bringing them into the sunshine.
-Once the blooms are out you can leave them where they are or take them indoors, or wherever you like to enjoy them.
+Once the blooms are out, you can leave them where they are or take them indoors.

 Our tip: Water well, potting mix is perfectly drained so dries out quickly.
 Drying out early in the bulbs life cycle will cause them to flower short.